 For devices with SNMP capability, available interfaces are detected and basic properties displayed.
 In addition, you have to edit results, save/load results to/from CSV and print network device list and any data in any section can be exported to CSV.
 It can also resolve host names and auto-detect your local IP range.

 MiTeC’s Network Scanner works on pretty much all Windows platforms including server versions.
 It’s free for both personal and commercial use.

 Check out this post and download the script to be a real cool geek.

-Microsoft also has its own port scanner called PortQryUI, and it’s been around a long while.
+Microsoft also has its own port scanner called PortQryUI, and it’s been around for a long while.
 But comparing to what’s offered in the tools listed above, it’s quite limited so if you are a frequent port scanner I wouldn’t recommend using it.

-Personally, I like Advanced IP Scanner and will probably keep it as my primary go-to tool.
+Personally, I like Advanced Port Scanner and will probably keep it as my primary go-to tool.
 I also like what I see in PortScan & Stuff, especially the filter feature that would make my life a lot easier.
 MiTeC’s Network Scanner is a new tool that I just discovered recently.
 So far I like what I see.
 It’s an advanced network scanning tool with a lot of features for both home users and IT pros to use.